gee-community/qgis-earthengine-plugin/docs/README.md

 Note that QGIS projects containing EE map layers can be also saved, in this case, the code required to connect the to EE is stored in a QGIS project and is used to re-initialize these layers when the project is loaded.
 Currently, this works only if ee_plugin is installed in the QGIS where these layers are loaded.

-Check [examples](https://github.com/gee-community/qgis-earthengine-plugin/tree/master/examples) directory for scripts showing how to use these functions.
+Check [examples](https://github.com/gee-community/qgis-earthengine-plugin/tree/master/examples) directory to learn what kind of functionality is currently supported.